 Diagnosing Hip Dysplasia

 The earlier hip dysplasia is diagnosed the better.
-It is commonly diagnosed in newborns and infants, but some patients go undetected until later.
-Patients who are very active tend to become symptomatic sooner.
-Patients who aren’t as active tend to show symptoms later in life.
+It is commonly diagnosed in newborns and infants, but many patients are not diagnosed until they are adolescents or adults.
+Patients who are very active or athletes tend to develop symptoms sooner.

-An orthopedic surgeon who has special training in hip preservation is trained to measure multiple areas on a hip X-ray to look for dysplasia.
-This type of training is typically done during specific hip preservation training after their general orthopedic training is complete.
+Our orthopaedic surgeons have special training in hip preservation is trained to measure multiple areas on a hip X-ray to look for dysplasia.

 Hip Dysplasia Treatment

 Hip dysplasia in adults that is not treated may worsen and eventually progress to hip arthritis.
-Once arthritis develops, hip preservation surgeries may no longer be an option.
+Once significant arthritis develops, hip preservation surgeries may no longer be an option, and your doctor may recommend total hip replacement.

 Periacetabular Osteotomy (PAO) to Treat Hip Dysplasia

+After treatment of hip dysplasia, most patients can expect an excellent recovery and are able to return to high levels of physical activity, including sports.
 Current data suggests that between 60 and 74% percent of patients have a good outcome at twenty-year follow-up.
-Preoperative predictors of a poor outcome include advanced age, poor hip function, limp, and advanced arthritis.
+Preoperative predictors of a poor outcome include advanced age, poor hip function, a limp and advanced arthritis.

-Advantages of a PAO Over Total Hip Replacement
+When to Have a PAO or a Total Hip Replacement

 Virtual Visits Are Available